narsistts/narsistts.github.io/index.md

 ## Demos

 The following examples are selected from the listening test described in the paper, which are generated from LibriSpeech test-clean subset.
-The models to compare include the one-stage model without semantic knowledge distillation (NARSiS~base~), one-stage model with semantic knowledge distillation (NARSiS~avg~), and the two-stage model (NAR 2-stage).
+The models to compare include the one-stage model without semantic knowledge distillation (NARSiS<sub>base</sub>), one-stage model with semantic knowledge distillation (NARSiS<sub>avg</sub>), and the two-stage model (NAR 2-stage).

 #### Text: "this evening they all said"
 <html>